eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - `traefik-cf.yml` - use encrypting secure web proxy and use CloudFlare for DNS management
 - `traefik-aws.yml` - use encrypting secure web proxy and use AWS Route53 for DNS management

 With these, you wouldn't use the `-shared.yml` files.
-Please see [Secure Web Proxy Instructions] (../Usage/ReverseProxy.md) for setup instructions for either option.
+Please see [Secure Web Proxy Instructions](../Usage/ReverseProxy.md) for setup instructions for either option.

 For example, Teku with Besu:
 `COMPOSE_FILE=teku.yml:besu.yml`